 Blood pressure devices are only covered for recipients receiving hemo-dialysis in the home setting.
-Hypertension or hypotension is reviewed for recipients under age 21.
+Hypertension or hypotension is reviewed for recipients under 21 years of age.

-Electronic blood pressure devices may be considered for recipients under the age of 21, based on medical necessity.
+Electronic blood pressure devices may be considered for recipients under 21 years of age, based on medical necessity.